cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 you would return to the official OR version.

 RELEASE NOTES
-This unofficial version has been derived from the latest official OpenRails testing revision X1.3.1-275.
+This unofficial version has been derived from the latest official OpenRails testing revision X1.3.1-279.
-It includes also changes introduced in the OR official master release up today, that is:
-- Fix invisible forest shadows during most of the day: https://bugs.launchpad.net/or/+bug/1863217 , by YoRyan
-- Display shadow of on-screen messages only behind text, see http://www.elvastower.com/forums/index.php?/topic/34709-shadow-behind-on-screen-messages/
-- Bug fix for https://bugs.launchpad.net/or/+bug/1909684 AI train speed variable not initialized

 No Unstable releases are used to preserve the Monogame version of OR NewYear MG.
-This version includes some features not (yet) available in the Open Rails unstable official version, that is:
+This version includes some features not (yet) available in the Open Rails testing official version, that is:
 - Monogame, OR NewYear MG version
 - addition of track sounds in the sound debug window (by dennisat)
 - F5 HUD scrolling (by mbm_or)